 General guidelines for choosing a statistical analysis based on the number of dependent variables, the nature of your independent variables, and whether the dependent variable is an interval variable, ordinal or categorical variable, and whether it is normally distributed.
 From UCLA's Institute for Digital Research and Education.

-This site provides online seminars, produced by UCLA Academic Technology Services.
-It is designed to improve your skills in statistical computing packages and statistical techniques.
+This site provides online seminars designed to improve skills in statistical computing packages and statistical techniques.
 Topics covered include: Stata, R, SAS, SPSS, Mplus and Latent Variable Analysis, and more.

 Covers all areas of statistics.
 Regularly updated with revisions and new articles.

 Covers all areas of statistics including probability theory, biostatistics, quality control, and applications of statistical methods.
 Includes the full text of the second print edition, the entire original edition, plus supplements and updates.
 Regularly updated with new articles and revisions to previously published articles.

 The Department of Statistics operates a free consulting service for members of the campus community.
 Advanced graduate students, under faculty supervision, consult by appointment in the fall and spring semesters.
 We do not run the consulting service during the summer.